micans/pick/README.md

 - Take the same action on multiple columns using a lambda expression

 There is no downside, except, as ever, it comes with its own syntax for computation.

+**For plain selection and filtering usage computation syntax is not needed**.

-The latter is concise, powerful, and simple by virtue of using a stack language with just three types.
+The syntax is minimalist and terse by virtue of using a stack language with just three types.
-In order to work as a command line tool, the `pick` computation language is **minimalist, terse, and does away with whitespace entirely.**
+In order to work as a command line tool, the `pick` computation language **does away with whitespace entirely.**
 On first sight it probably looks arcane and terrifying - a long second look might be required.
 Compensating for the arcane syntax, `pick`'s inner computation loop is very simple.

-**For plain selection and filtering usage computation syntax is not needed**.

 [Pick one or more columns](#pick-one-or-more-columns)